LEVEL 2 INTERMEDIATE SKILLS INSTRUCTOR

 - Fluent in the English language including reading and speaking.

-To pass the BICP Level 2 course, participants must complete the online pre-course work (approximately 30 hours), demonstrate an understanding of the material, and perform suitable teaching simulations.
-All pre-course work must be completed 1 week before attending the in-person certification course.
+In order to pass the BICP Level 2 course, participants must complete the online pre-course work (approximately 30 hours), demonstrate an understanding of the material, and perform suitable teaching simulations.
+All pre-course work must be completed 1 week prior to attending the in-person certification course.

 - The certification holder must maintain their annual membership dues.

-- This certification holder must possess a current basic First Aid/CPR training certification.
+- This certification holder must possess basic First Aid/CPR training.

 - The Certification is valid for 4 years from the date issued.